uzgit/rpi_drone/README.md

 * Install the [power distribution board](https://www.dronetrest.com/uploads/db5290/original/2X/0/03304f2ce1f00f086263f404fa10f85d59372267.jpg) at the rear of the drone body with wood screws.
 * Install the Raspberry Pi camera module into the camera mount using M2 Allen head machine screws.
 (Be careful when tightening down - do not tighten too hard, and avoid touching the electronics on the rear of the camera module.)
 The lens of the camera fits into the square in the camera mount.
 * Place the camera mount into its place at the front of the drone body.
 * Insert the micro servo into its place at the front right of the drone body, press its head into the hole in camera mount, and install the servo with wood screws.
-Do not over-tighten.
+Do not over-tighten - you can easily strip the screw hole.
 * Install a 12mm M3 machine screw into the front left of the drone body while ensuring that the camera mount is locked onto the servo.